All Episodes

 Isn't that the PR?

-President Obama, a great, great listener out there, who would listen to all points of view before offering his own, demand that everybody speak out, calling on people to make sure that they do, not like Bush, who was very stubborn.
+President Obama, a great, great listener out there who would listen to all points of view before offering his own, demand that everybody speak out, calling on people to make sure that they do, not like Bush, who was very stubborn.

 I'm the only thing standing between my administration, the only thing standing between you and the pitchforks.

-And then he goes on to say that President Obama told the CEOs exactly what he expects from them.
+And then he goes on to say that President Obama told his CEOs exactly what he expects from them because he is running their business.

 Nice to have you here.